mohammad-oghli/Docker-Container-Basics/readme.md

 `ls home -asl`

-It will show that the lab directory there then we check if the file container.txt is there:
+It will show that the lab directory there then we check if the file `container.txt` is there:

 `ls home/lab -asl`

-It will show the file is still there, so as you see that each instance of `ubuntu` container has it's own state also it's separated from each other and that's one of the important features of containers technology.
+It will show file is still there, so as you see that each instance of `ubuntu` container has its own state also it's separated from each other and that's one of the important features of containers technology.

 **Made with ❤ by Mohamad Oghli**